Frequently Asked Questions

 - 2. Do I have to separate recyclables?

-- As of January 1, 2006, separation is no longer required.
-We have contracted with Waste Management for single stream recycling.
+- Separation of recyclables is no longer required.
+We have contracted for single stream recycling.
 This means we can now accept more items as recyclable.
 It also means that all recycles (paper, cardboard, glass, tin, aluminum and all numbered plastic food containers) can be collected in a single bin.
 More Information

 - 3. After cleaning the garage I have a number of items to discard.
 Will the Refuse Center take them?